Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Introduction

-For a graph $G$, its line graph $L(G)$ has vertex set $E(G)$, and $\{e_1, e_2\}\in E(L(G))$ iff $e_1$ and $e_2$ share an endpoint.
 The problem of finding low-congestion embeddings of $G$ has recently resurfaced in the work of Harvey and Wood~\cite{TreewidthLineGraph-harvey-wood-2018}.
-In particular, they relate the congestion of a graph with the treewidth of its line graph $\tw(L(G))$ via:
+In particular, they relate the congestion of a graph with the treewidth of its line graph \footnote{The line graph of $G$, denoted by $L(G)$, has vertex set $E(G)$, and $e_1$ and $e_2$ are adjacent in $L(G)$ iff they share an endpoint.
+The treewidth of a graph is the size of the largest vertex set in a tree decomposition~\cite{TreewidthMinorsII-robertson-seymour-1986}.} $\tw(L(G))$ via:

 and prove several bounds on $\tw(L(G))$ depending on the degrees of the nodes in $G$.
 It is worth noting that (\ref{eq:intro-congestion-tw(L(G))}) was already known in the physics community as a restatement of the work of Markov and Shi~\cite{SimulatingQuantumComp-markov-shi-2008}, where they obtain a low-rank tensor network contraction procedure of $G$ from tree decompositions of $L(G)$.